 Welcome From The CNO

-Senior Vice President, Patient Care Services & Chief Nursing Officer
+Senior Vice President for Patient Care Services & Chief Nursing Officer

 Here at NYU Langone, nurses can choose from many clinical services and programs to begin or mature a professional career path that can span decades.
 The many opportunities that are available for nurses at all levels from new Baccalaureate RN graduates joining our one-year Nurse Residency Program to Advanced Practice Nurses, offer the ability to deliver world class nursing care in an intellectually-stimulating academic environment.
 Nurses at NYU Langone demonstrate their professional practice through participation in the various councils that govern the practice of nursing, the quality of our care, and the discovery of new knowledge.

-Join us in our journey to serve our patients and their families through excellence in caring, and to discover new knowledge that helps our patients’ live better, longer and more productive lives.
-Please explore our website and I look forward to the opportunity to meet you and discuss your role in leading high-quality and safe patient care at NYU Langone.
+Join us in our journey to serve our patients and their families through excellence in nursing care, and to discover new knowledge that helps our patients’ live better, longer and more productive lives.
+Please explore our website and I look forward to the opportunity to meet you and discuss your role in leading highly reliable and high quality patient care at NYU Langone.